Little help for a million Californians on wells in historic drought

-FORT BRAGG, California (Reuters) - Michael Holmes got by at his rural home near California’s rugged northern coast on a disability pension and water from a decades-old well -- until the well dried up.
+FORT BRAGG, Calif., May 8 (Reuters) - Michael Holmes got by at his rural home near California’s rugged northern coast on a disability pension and water from a decades-old well -- until the well dried up.

 Holmes, 65, is among an estimated million Californians who rely on private wells, many now threatened by the state’s historic dry spell and with no direct access to a multi-million dollar state drought relief program.